Coronavirus, Eating disorders

 Bodywhys is the eating disorder association of Ireland: you can find out more about Bodywhys here.
 It has a resource for parents on supporting someone with an eating disorder, which you may find helpful.

-Further information is also available from the College of Psychiatrists in Ireland, or the Royal College of Psychiatrists in the United Kingdom.
+Further information is also available from the College of Psychiatrists in Ireland, or the Royal College of Psychiatrists in the UK.

 Continue to…